trongbang86/ProjectJS/README.md

 5. Exitting
 When you hit Ctrl-C twice to quit the NodeJS Debugger, you have to press Ctrl-C to send the terminate signal to quit the server too.

+### Node Inspector
+You can run `gulp run --inspect` to run debugging with [Node Inspector].
+[Node Inspector] also puts you at the first default breakpoint as Node Debugger but it launches Chrome Debug Tool which allows you to visually select breakpoints and to inspect variables.

 <!---
 	Links used in this README.md
 -->